percona/percona-server-mongodb-operator/source/users.rst

 present to assist in automated testing or simple use in a development environment.

-As you can see, because we use the ``stringData`` type in the Secrets object, all values for each key/value pair are stated in plain text format for the user convenience.
+As you can see, because we use the ``stringData`` type when creating the Secrets object, all values for each key/value pair are stated in plain text format convenient from the user's point of view.
+But the resulting Secrets object contains passwords stored as ``data`` - i.e., base64-encoded strings.
 If you want to update any field, you'll need to encode the value into base64 format.
-To do this you can simply run ``echo -n "password" | base64`` in your local shell to get valid values.
+To do this, you can run ``echo -n "password" | base64`` in your local shell to get valid values.

 .. note:: The operator creates and updates an additional Secrets object named based on the cluster name, like ``internal-my-cluster-name-users``.
 It is